 - IV Kit: I saw that some preppers recommend packing an IV kit.
 This only makes sense if you are a trained medical professional.
 I am not confident with using an IV kit, so won’t bring one.

 - Tourniquet: This can be made out of the paracord in my BOB, so no need for it in the First Aid Kit too.
+Read more about how and when to use a tourniquet.

 - Bandaids: When hiking, I just put a piece of medical tape over small wounds to keep out debris.
 In a Bug Out situation, I’d do the same.